adamfratino/storybook-addon-responsive-columns/README.md

 ## Usage

-`storybook-addon-responsive-columns` comes with some defaults to get your started.
+`storybook-addon-responsive-columns` comes with some defaults to get you started.

 | Property    | Default                                                                                                                                                | Type     |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ | -------- |